-Three models are fit to investigate how crime relates to PCI.
-The first model regresses PCI on crimes, while the next two models include a dummy variable for region: one model examining only the additive effects, and the other including both the additive and interaction effects between region and crime.
-The results of the nested F-test (Appendix, page 28) illustrate that the model that includes the additive effects is most appropriate for modeling PCI.
-This suggests that both crime and region of the US are related to PCI, but the relationship between income and crime does not depend on region.
-It should also be noted there is a positive linear relationship between crime and PCI and that this relationship is statistically significant in the best model selected.
-We see that a 1 percent increase in the number of Total serious crimes is associated with a 0.07 percent increase in PCI, and an associated t-value of 7.92 (Appendix, page 29).
-There are statistically significant disparities across regions as well; PCI is on average 10 percent higher in Northeast, and 6 and 9 percent lower in the West and South, respectively compared to North Central (Appendix, page 29).
-However, only the coefficient for West is not statistically significant at the 5% since it has a p-value of 0.0503.
+Three models are fit to investigate how crime relates to per capita income.
+The first model regresses per capita income on crimes, while the next two models include a dummy variable for region: one model examining only the additive effects, and the other including both the additive and interaction affects between region and crime.
+Since these models are nested, we perform the nested F-test (Appendix, page 26) to determine the impact of including region; the results illustrate that the model that includes the additive effects is most appropriate for modeling per capita income.
+This suggests that both crime and region of the US are related to per capita income, but the relationship between income and crime does not depend on region.
+It should also be noted there is a positive linear relationship between crime and per capita income and that this relationship is statistically significant in the best model selected (Appendix, page 27).